Super Hydlide: Gameplay

 The game incorporates a 'good/evil character' morality/alignment system.
 Like its predecessor Hydlide II: Shine of Darkness (1985), the player has a morality meter that can be aligned with either Justice, Normal, or Evil.
 The game has both good and evil monsters.
 Evil monsters attack the player character on sight, while good monsters only attack if the player character attacks them first.
 Killing any monster, good or evil, results in a reward of experience points, money, and occasionally a piece of equipment.
 However, if the player kills a good monster, points are lost from a statistic called "MF" (Moral Fiber).
 If the player's MF stat drops to zero, frequent traps will appear across the world.
 If the player manages to keep it over 100, rewards appear in the form of random items found around Fairyland.
 Unlike Hydlide II, the morality meter no longer affects the way in which the townsfolk react to the player.

 The game also features an in-game clock setting day-night cycles, where the character must eat two times a day and sleep regularly.
 If the characters stay up late or fail to eat regularly, their HP and attack power gradually drop.
 Every item in the game (including money) has weight.
 If the total weight of items the player character carries exceeds their "Load Capacity" (LC), they will move slowly.
 The game uses cut scenes for its opening and ending sequences, a combat system similar to Ys, a choice between four distinct character classes, and a wide variety of equipment and spells.

 Reception

 GamePro gave a positive review, citing the varied experiences offered by the different playable characters, the morality system, and the inclusion of four save slots.

-Computer and Video Games scored it 81%, stating that, like Phantasy Star II, "this is a huge role-playing game", and that it is "a very tough game" in which requires a strategy.
+Computer and Video Games scored it 81%, stating that, like Phantasy Star II, "this is a huge role-playing game", and that it is "a very tough game" which requires a strategy.
 They criticized the graphics and sound, but were positive to the gameplay.
 They recommended it to those who like games with steady pace and puzzles despite lacking the action.